tonywu71/image-matching-triplet-loss/report/Image Matching - Report.md

     ])
 ```

-However, note that there is a tradeoff for the number of units / embedding dimension of the final dense layer:
+Note that there is a tradeoff for the number of units / embedding dimension of the final dense layer:

 - On the one hand, the higher the embedding dimension and the more information the model will be able to encode
 - On the other hand, if we choose an embedding space of high dimensions, the L2 distance between two points will tend to increase as the number of dimensions increases.
 This phenomenon is known as the "curse of dimensionality."